Are green eggs and ham safe to eat?

 Q: How long do I have to cook my ham?
 How do I know it is done?

 A: Cooking times vary depending on the cut and size of the ham.
-An uncooked fresh ham weighing 12-16 pounds will take 22-26 minutes per pound.
-A whole smoked fully cooked ham weighing 10 – 14 pounds will take 15 to 18 minutes per pound to cook.
-A half smoked ham (cook-before-eating) weighing 5-7 pounds takes 22-25 minutes per pound.
-Both cook-before-eating cured and fresh hams should be cooked to 160 degrees.
-Fully cooked hams can be eaten cold or reheated to 165 degrees.
-The only way to know if the ham has reached a safe temperature is to insert a food thermometer in the thickest part of the ham.
+The only way to know if the ham has reached a safe temperature of 160 F is to insert a food thermometer in the thickest part of the ham.
 Stay away from the bone.

 Q: When I go to the in-laws to celebrate Easter, they leave the ham out all afternoon for folks to graze on, is this safe?

-A: No. While it may be convenient to leave leftovers out instead of putting them away, it could make someone sick.
+While it may be convenient to leave leftovers out instead of putting them away, it could make someone sick.
 The foodborne illness, Staphylococcus aureus has been found in high-protein foods, even salty ones like ham.
 These bacteria are found on our hands, in our noses and in infected cuts and can be transferred to food very easily.
-Symptoms of this foodborne illness show up within one to six hours after eating the contaminated food.
-To avoid getting sick, it's important to wash hands well and refrigerate leftovers with two hours of preparing them.
+Symptoms of this foodborne illness show up within 1 to 6 hours after eating the contaminated food.
+To avoid getting sick, it's important to wash hands well and refrigerate leftovers with 2 hours of preparing them.